Skip to main content

 Flora Ecosystems

 Mixed forests of pine, spruce, birch, and aspen dominate the lake watershed.
-Floodplain meadows along the Trubezh River support diverse grass and herb communities of traditional mowing grassland character.
+Floodplain meadows along the Trubezh River support diverse grass and herb communities.
 Lake shore habitats include reed beds, sedge marshes, and patches of aquatic vegetation.
 Sphagnum bogs occur in the watershed.
-The old-growth forest patches within the park are valuable for forest biodiversity.
 The lake supports aquatic macrophyte communities including stoneworts (Chara) that require clean, clear water.

 Geology

-Lake Pleshcheyevo occupies a glacial depression — a kettle lake formed by the melting of a buried ice block left by the retreating Valdai glacier approximately 20,000 years ago.
-The lake is oval in shape and remarkably deep for its size (25 meters maximum depth), reflecting its glacial origin.
-The surrounding landscape consists of Quaternary glacial moraines and outwash plains overlying Jurassic and Cretaceous limestone.
-The clear blue color of the lake, visible from satellite imagery, results from its relatively low nutrient status and clean water.
+Lake Pleshcheyevo occupies a glacial depression — a lake formed by the melting of glacial ice deposits left by the retreating Valdai glacier.
+[1] The lake is oval in shape and notably deep for its size (25 metres maximum depth), reflecting its glacial origin.
+The surrounding landscape consists of Quaternary glacial moraines and outwash plains.
+The clear blue colour of the lake results from its relatively low nutrient status and clean water.

 Climate And Weather